-Our comprehensive curriculum framework meets the requirements of the latest National Curriculum.
+Our comprehensive curriculum framework meets the requirements of the latest National Curriculum and requirements for PSHE.
 Our long-term plans ensure coverage and progression.
+Progression Maps for each subject ensure learning is sequential and learning expectations at pupils move through the school are explicit.
 Rising Stars Assessment Frameworks help us ensure children are meeting age-related expectations in their learning.
 The more able are challenged further and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school.
 Individual teachers plan the curriculum for their pupils accordingly.

-The English curriculum and the mathematics curriculum are supported through curriculum frameworks including: Active Learn and White Rose for mathematics; structured reading schemes including ‘Bug Club’ and ‘Treetops’ for reading; ‘Lexia’; the ‘Nelson Spelling’ scheme and the ‘Penpals’ handwriting scheme.
+The English curriculum and the mathematics curriculum are supported through curriculum frameworks including: Power Maths and White Rose for mathematics; structured reading schemes including ‘Bug Club’ and ‘Treetops’ for reading; ‘Lexia’; the ‘Nelson Spelling’ scheme and the ‘Penpals’ handwriting scheme.
 Children develop their phonic knowledge through the Letters and Sounds Programme and develop their fluency in reading through our structured reading programmes.

 In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.
 These include the ‘Rapids’ scheme and ‘Shine Maths’.